Question 1: Date of diagnosis of primary disease for infusion

 Indicate the hemoglobinopathy classification of the primary disease for infusion.

-If Transfusion dependent thalassemia is selected, specify the transfusion dependent thalassemia as either Transfusion dependent beta thalassemia (known as “beta thalassemia major” on prior CIBMTR forms) or Other transfusion dependent thalassemia.
+If Transfusion dependent thalassemia is selected, specify if the disease is Transfusion dependent beta thalassemia (known as “beta thalassemia major” on prior CIBMTR forms) or Other transfusion dependent thalassemia.

 If the recipient is diagnosed with a hemoglobinopathy other than sickle cell disease or transfusion dependent thalassemia, select Other hemoglobinopathy and specify the type.